Banana Pi resources

 Q: Which operating system should I choose?

-A: Armbian (Debian-based) is the most widely supported and actively maintained distribution for Banana Pi.
-It includes kernel patches, hardware drivers, and a configuration utility (armbian-config).
-If you need a specific desktop environment or application stack, check the Armbian download page for images with XFCE, LXDE, or minimal server variants.
+A: Armbian, which is Debian-based, is the most widely supported and actively maintained distribution for Banana Pi.
+It includes kernel patches, hardware drivers, and the armbian-config utility.
+If you need a specific desktop environment or application stack, check the Armbian download page for XFCE, LXDE, or minimal server images.

 Q: How do I resize the root partition manually?

 A: Most modern images resize automatically on first boot.
-If it fails, use armbian-config (on Armbian) or run sudo resize2fs /dev/mmcblk0p1 (adjust partition name as needed).
-Always unmount or run from a live environment if resizing fails at runtime.
+If that fails, use armbian-config on Armbian or run sudo resize2fs /dev/mmcblk0p1, adjusting the partition name as needed.
+If resizing fails at runtime, unmount it or run from a live environment first.

 Q: Can I use the Banana Pi without a display or keyboard (headless)?

 A: Yes.
 Most images enable SSH by default.
-Connect via Ethernet, find the board's IP address from your router's DHCP leases, and ssh user@192.168.x.x (default credentials are in the image documentation, typically root/1234 or similar).
-For security, change the default password immediately.
+Connect via Ethernet, find the board's IP address in your router's DHCP leases, and ssh user@192.168.x.x.
+Default credentials are in the image documentation, typically root/1234 or something similar.
+Change the password immediately.

 Q: How often should I update the system?

 A: Run sudo apt update && sudo apt upgrade weekly for security patches.
-For kernel updates, reboot once under supervision to confirm the system still boots cleanly.
-Avoid unattended automatic upgrades on production systems without a rollback plan.
+For kernel updates, reboot once under supervision so you know the system still boots cleanly.
+Avoid unattended automatic upgrades on production systems unless there is a rollback plan.

 Q: What if the system does not boot after an update?